pooja007agg/CheerMeUp/README.md

 This is a boilerplate application for use across **Developers** based on React.

 ### About this repository
+This application is about the **"Music for the Mind"** Our application Identify a user's emotional state from a picture or video, and recommend suitable music to improve their mood.

 The code has been set up with the following items in place: